maclt/sample-vectordb/README.md

 ### Logging

-The application uses Log4j2 for logging.
+The service uses Log4j2 for logging.
 The configuration file is located at `src/main/resources/log4j2.xml`.

 Logs are written to both the console and a file at `logs/app.log`.